haowu97/netlify/content/posts/Courses21-23/FINM8007/SpecialTopic1_ChineseRenminbiMarkets.en.md

 dominant contributors to the overall price formation process.
 -  As illustrated by the Granger Causality tests based on the VEC model, **the lagged values of the CNY NDF series have predictive power for the current values of the spot series, but not vice**

-Multivariate Conditional Heteroskedasticity

 MGARCH by Diagonal BEKK Estimations

 - There is evidence that some of the NDF series exhibit significant asymmetry
 - Shocks to the volatility seem persistent; this is evident from the sum of the parameters Ai and Bi, which is very close to one
 - Robust by DVECH-MGARCH models
-- From the Granger Causality tests that the NDF volatility has predictive ability for the spot volatility.
-In contrast, the spot volatility does not seem to Granger Cause the NDF volatility.
+- **From the Granger Causality tests that the NDF volatility has predictive ability for the spot volatility.
+In contrast, the spot volatility does not seem to Granger Cause the NDF volatility**.

 Correlations and Public Information Arrivals